Keshavbaman/toy-double-beta-decay/README.md

 The generated events are analyzed using CERN ROOT to obtain the summed-energy spectrum of the two electrons.

-## How to Run

-### 1. Compile and run the Monte Carlo generator
-The C++ program generates toy double beta decay events and writes electron energies to a text file.

-...bash
-g++ src/generator.cpp -o generator
-./generator

 ## Limitations
 This is a learning-oriented toy model and does not include:
 - Nuclear matrix elements